wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

 ##### 26 Attachment of money payable by the Crown

-*   Any person who has obtained an order for the payment of money may take proceedings, in accordance with rules of court, to obtain payment to him of the amount of any debt payable by or accruing due from the Crown to the person against whom the order was made, or so much thereof as may be sufficient to satisfy the order and the cost of the garnishee proceedings; and in any such case the court may make any order in respect of the amount payable by or accruing due from the Crown which it would be entitled to make if the whole proceedings were between subjects:
+*   Any person who has obtained an order for the payment of money may take proceedings, in accordance with rules of court, to obtain payment to him or her of the amount of any debt payable by or accruing due from the Crown to the person against whom the order was made, or so much thereof as may be sufficient to satisfy the order and the costs of the garnishee proceedings; and in any such case the court may make any order in respect of the amount payable by or accruing due from the Crown which it would be entitled to make if the whole proceedings were between subjects:

     provided that, except as provided in any other Act, no such order shall be made in respect of---